katjad/js101-roadmap/README.md

 #JS101 Road Map
 A terminal guide for learning javascript with the Bristol JS101 meet up group.

-To be release as a npm module when complete.t
+To be release as a npm module when complete.

 ## Usage